-Students as well as personnel scheduled on a weekend are important to the delivery of patient care.
+Weekend assignments are important to obtain and perfect patient care and trauma experience.
 If an absence occurs from an assigned weekend clinical shift the student will remain responsible for a rescheduled assignment.
 Weekend Assignments will require make-up.
 This is in addition to the deduction if applicable as stated in the attendance policy.